carpentries-incubator/R-ecology-lesson/episodes/00-introduction-r-rstudio.Rmd

 ## What are R and RStudio?

-`R` refers to a programming language as well as the software that interprets R code.
+R refers to a programming language as well as the software that runs R code.

 [RStudio](https://rstudio.com) is a software interface that can make it easier to write R scripts and interact with the R software.
 It's a very popular platform, and RStudio also maintains the [`tidyverse`](https://www.tidyverse.org/) series of packages we will use in this lesson.